 Skip to content

-Watchdog finds scant progress in fight against corruption
+Watchdog finds scant progress in the global fight against corruption

 The Transparency International index finds the number of countries in decline is increasing